 Will you make a heart connection with Roxie?

-TY found a Heart Connection with Jessica Clark
+TY found a Heart Connection with Leslie Seinfeld

 Ty is 12 years old and has spent the last 4 years with us.
 Due to Ty’s ongoing medical needs and anxieties, we all decided it would be best for Ty to remain here with us.
 We feel his anxiety and bathroom habits might be too much in a home setting.